Dispelling Myths about Dry Drowning

 5 Ways to Prevent Drowning

-Dr. Groen says there is an average of about 3,500 fatal drownings every year in the United States, which is about 10 per day.
+Dr. Groen says there's an average of 3,500 fatal drownings every year in the United States, which equals 10 per day.
 She says one in five are children under the age of 14.
 Here’s her list of the top five ways to prevent drowning.

-• Adult supervision.
+- Adult supervision.
 This is the number one way to prevent drowning.
-If you’re at a party, designate one adult who is not drinking any alcoholic beverages to focus on the children.
+If you’re at a party, designate one adult who's not drinking any alcoholic beverages to focus on the children.
 For toddlers and preschoolers, use touch supervision, which means an adult is close enough to reach the child, always.